$43,958

 You will want to evaluate that it is a robust and stable system with little downtime.
 Currently there are approximately 3 million students enrolled in a full-time online degree program and approximately 6 million students taking at least one online course as part of the degree program.

-What is the Starting Salary for Finance MBAs?
+What is the ROI for Finance MBA Programs?

 The average ROI full-time for MBA programs in Finance is 146% with a highest of 567% and the lowest of 30%.